nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 options, the syntax for specifying a patch is also more cumbersome than if its equivalent had its own CAPZ API field.
 Given the intent of setting patches is to enable niche use-cases for advanced users, these drawbacks may be acceptable.

+#### Option 8: Users bring-their-own ASO ManagedCluster resource

+CAPZ can already incorporate existing ASO resources into Cluster API Cluster configurations.
+BYO ASO resources are never modified or deleted by CAPZ directly but are still read and play in to the status of CAPZ resources.

+The flow for this method is roughly:
+1. User creates an ASO ManagedCluster before or at the same time as the other Cluster API and CAPZ resources.
+1. Any updates to the AKS cluster are done by the user through the ASO resource.
+1. The user may control whether or not the ASO ManagedCluster gets deleted with the rest of the Cluster API Cluster by choosing whether or not to pre-create the ASO ResourceGroup.

+Benefits of this approach:
+- Minimal or zero additional cost for CAPZ to implement outside of a new test.
+Users can try this today with the latest version of CAPZ.
+- Freedom for users to craft the ASO ManagedCluster and other resources exactly how they like, even a different API version (including preview).
+- Protection from CAPZ being responsible for managing AKS configuration that it does not understand.

+Drawbacks:
+- Requires users to rework templates to add ASO resources, but only if they want AKS features not exposed by CAPZ.
+- Doesn't support ClusterClass.
+- CAPZ may no longer be able to fulfill CAPI's contract by modifying fields like Kubernetes version or replica counts as defined by a MachinePool.
+Internal changes to CAPZ may be able to overcome this.

 #### Decision